Police: Miami Beach Man Uses Knife, Hatchet To Kill Another Man Who Would Not Return His Calls

 Police said it happened on Tuesday afternoon inside an apartment in the 1100 block of Washington Avenue.

-Witnesses told Miami Beach Police investigators that they heard a struggle, followed by screams and a broken glass coming from inside the apartment.
+Witnesses told Miami Beach PD investigators that they heard a struggle, followed by screams and a broken glass coming from inside the apartment.

 According to the police report, witnesses say they saw the defendant, who was later identified as 27-year-old Alexis Otano, leave the apartment in a hurry following the altercation.